OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 If you are setting up new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an  environment.yml file (like we used above to create the macs2-env-copy environment) as this makes it easier for conda to workout what dependencies will be best for most of the major software right from the start.

-We want to create a new enviroment called obds_py3 to do this we can create a obds_py3.yml file and edit the dependencies list to include the following packages as well as a few others.
-You can use the macs2-env-copy.yml as a template.
+We want to create a new enviroment for the course.
+To do this we can use the obds_py3.yml file.
+However, you could also use the macs2-env-copy.yml as a template and edit the dependencies list to include the following packages.
 Note that you do not have to specify the versions of all the software packages - if you leave them blank then conda will work this out for you.

 #### Python & associated libraries